AIID-Trend-Analysis-Project/AIID-Trend-Analysis/README.md

 ![Picture1](https://github.com/AIID-Trend-Analysis-Project/AIID-Trend-Analysis/assets/159202579/32b4748c-3001-4091-a10c-4f42760b5a5e)

 Cluster 46 delves into discussions about voice-controlled AI gadgets, chatbots, and the influence of YouTube videos on elections.
-The sentiment here varies, with some expressing excitement about the possibilities of these technologies while others are more skeptical..
+The sentiment here varies, with some expressing excitement about the possibilities of these technologies while others are more skeptical.
 Positive sentiment may reflect excitement about the possibilities of voice-controlled AI gadgets, while negative sentiment could indicate skepticism or concerns about their efficacy.

 **Top 10 Common Topic Keywords**
 | Topic Keywords  | Frequency |